-There are many methods of accessing equipment to use on construction sites, including purchasing your own and leasing or renting equipment that belongs to someone else.
+There are many methods of accessing construction equipment to use on construction sites, including purchasing your own and leasing or renting equipment that belongs to someone else.
 One of these methods is Equipment as a Service.
 Here are three facts about Equipment as a Service.

 - What It Is